Telephone Enquiries 023 8028 5505

 A taxi (hackney carriage or private hire vehicle) can only be driven by persons who are also licensed by the same council to drive these vehicles.
 These persons are identifiable by the display of a valid taxi driver identification badge.

-New Forest District Council publishes a list of wheel chair accessible taxi vehicles.
+New Forest District Council publishes a list of Wheelchair Accessible Vehicles.
 It is advisable to discuss your specific requirements with either the hackney carriage proprietor or private hire operator when making the booking for your journey.